What to Expect at a Florida Real Estate Closing: A Step-by-Step Walkthrough

 Why Closing Day Feels Overwhelming (And How to Change That)

 For many buyers and sellers, closing day is one of the most stressful parts of a real estate transaction.
-You are signing documents you have never seen before, transferring large sums of money, and making decisions that will affect your finances for years to come.
+You are signing documents you have never seen before, transferring large sums of money, and making decisions that will affect your financial future.
+The antidote to that stress is preparation — and that is exactly what this guide provides.

-Before Closing Day: What Happens in the Days Leading Up
+Before Closing Day: What to Do in Advance

-Before closing, you will need to wire your closing funds (down payment plus closing costs) to the title company's escrow account.
+For the funds you owe at closing, you will need to wire the amount to the title company's escrow account.
 Your title company will provide wiring instructions.
 Be extremely cautious about wire fraud: always verify wiring instructions by calling the title company directly using a phone number you obtained independently, never from an email.

 At the Closing Table: What to Expect